 Cons

-- Too many options with very minute differences make it difficult to choose based on needs.
+- Several customization options with very minute differences make it difficult to choose based on needs.

-- Is expensive when compared to other options.
+- It’s expensive when compared to other options.

 4. Scout Suite